 Enable your customers and clients to reach you via text.
 It doesn’t take a mobile statistics report to recognize that modern consumers prefer text.
 It’s convenient and fast – especially if you have a simple request or question.

 Text automation opens up an entirely new way to connect and appeal to your customers, and can help reduce interruptions in your day.
 Set up auto-responders to answer your customers’ questions and keep them satisfied until you’re able to get back to them with a tool like cloudphone.com.

 For more automation tools that can help you save time and improve your focus, check out our blog 13 Must-have Small Business Automation Tools.

 And keep in mind, a lot of small business owners think “software” and think “expensive”.
-But many automation tools that are designed for small businesses are reasonably priced.
+But many automation tools and cloud phone services that are designed for small businesses are reasonably priced.
 Plus, you’ll end up saving money in the long-run when you’re able to stay focused and accelerate your business growth.

 4. Set Goals

 Yeah yeah, setting goals is pretty ‘Start a Business 101’.
 But if you’re reading this article in search of some tips to help you concentrate, then maybe you need to revisit your vision board.
 Besides, it’s always smart to get a fresh perspective on an age-old strategy.

 For the sake of this article, let’s rethink the way we’re setting goals from the lens of staying focused.
 In other words, let’s bring our goals back down to earth a bit.